-The S Corporation Loophole in the 2013 Medicare Surtax and Disregarded Entity OwnersAdded by Hawley Troxell in News on March 20, 2013
+The S Corporation Loophole in the 2013 Medicare Surtax and Disregarded Entity OwnersAdded by Hawley Troxell in Articles & Publications, Health Law, Tax Law on March 20, 2013

 Compensation and distributions from an S corporation are both considered income on which an individual will pay income tax.
 But since 1959, S corporation distributions to owner-employees have not been subject to payroll taxes, as long as the owner-employee’s compensation was reasonable for the services rendered.
 With the introduction of the Medicare Surtax and an additional 0.9additional Medicare payroll tax in 2013, an S election will further reduce tax liability for business owners who materially participate in the day-to-day business of the S corporation.
 This article will discuss whether converting to an S corporation may be appropriate for your business.

 Beginning this year, a new 3.8% Medicare Surtax will be imposed on the lesser of net investment income or any excess over certain modified adjusted gross income thresholds.
 I.R.C. § 1411.
 For an individual, the thresholds are $200,000 for single individuals, $250,000 for married individuals filing jointly, or $125,000 for married individuals filing separately.
 The Medicare Surtax is also imposed on trusts and estates.
 I.R.C. § 1411(a)(2).

 Net investment income means income such as interest, dividends, distributions, annuities, royalties, and rents.
 Generally, net investment income comes from a business or trade activity in which the taxpayer does not “materially participate” – meaning the taxpayer is not involved in the operations of the activity on a regular, continuous, and substantial basis.
 I.R.C. § 469(h).